Menstrual migraine: Diagnosis

 The answer to the first question has to be yes, and there has to be at least one yes answer to either question 2 or question 3.

 In order to keep track of what time of the month the migraines happen, it is helpful to use a headache diary.
 A person uses the headache diary to write down information about their headaches, like when they started, what kind of symptoms they had and how bad the pain was etc.

 Prevention

 An estradiol transdermal patch.
 Estradiol is one of the three kinds of estrogen.
 This patch is worn on the skin and the estradiol enters the body through the skin.

-There are treatments which may decrease the severity or frequency of menstrual migraines.
-Preventative treatments for menstrual migraine should be tried for at least 3 menstruation cycles to determine effectiveness.
+For predictable menstrual migraines, triptans can be taken in the days before the menstrual period starts to prevent menstrual migraines, for women that do not respond well to acute treatment and where lifestyle changes are ineffective.